Fawn06220/Youtube-Zik/README.md

 ---

-## ☕ Offrez un p'tit café au développeur ?
+## ☕ Buy the Developer a Coffee?

-Si cet outil vous a été utile, vous pouvez soutenir le développement (et la consommation excessive de café ☕) ici :
+If you found this tool helpful, consider supporting its development (and the developer’s coffee addiction ☕) here:

 ➡️ [![Donate](icone/donate.png)](https://www.paypal.com/paypalme/noobpythondev)

-Un grand merci ! 💙
+Thank you so much! 💙